redissh/Apocalypse-Save-The-World-/README.md

 ### Backstory

 <p align="left"><font size="3"> This is the first game i ever made, i made it 5 years ago for a school project in Scratch.
-  It's extremely buggy and i never got to finish it but it still is one of my favourite projects as it reminds me of which lows i come from so i thought i might share this with the world to remind everyone we all start from something and to never give up!</font></p>
+  It's extremely buggy and i never got to finish it but it's still one of my favourite projects as it reminds me of which lows i come from so i thought i might share this with the world to remind everyone we all start from something and to never give up!</font></p>